elm/compiler/installers/README.md

 ## Installing Previous Versions

-The past binaries for Mac, Linux, and Windows are hosted [here](https://github.com/elm/compiler/releases).
+The past binaries for Mac, Linux, and Windows are hosted [here](https://github.com/elm/compiler/releases) and [here](https://github.com/elm-lang/elm-platform/releases).

 You can download the executable files directly and use them locally.